Surprised by how much your car insurance costs? Unsure what factors are affecting your premiums?

 Your auto insurance premiums will change depending on your age.
 This is because insurers see younger drivers as more likely to be in accidents.
 According to the Insurance Institute for Highway Safety (IIHS) drivers aged 16-19 are three times more likely to be in a fatal collision than drivers over 20.

 The general trend for premiums is that drivers under 25 or so usually pay more.
+When does car insurance go down?
 For drivers older than this premiums tend to decrease, rising again only for drivers over 60 or so.

 Women tend to see lower insurance premiums than men – particularly at younger ages.
-Until age 21 male drivers will pay about 20% more, but the picture is much more mixed for drivers over 30.
+Until age 21 male drivers will pay about 20 percent more, but the picture is much more mixed for drivers over 30.

 This is generally to do with the risks posed by younger male drivers.
 According to the IIHS, male drivers between the ages of 20 and 29 are more than twice as likely to be in a fatal accident.